Leslie "Teacher" Palmer: 1975 onwards

 In late 1975, he took up a job working for Chris Blackwell's Island Records, promoting reggae worldwide and travelling with artists including Toots and the Maytals.
 Palmer went on to start his own management agency, representing young British acts such as Aswad, Steel Pulse, Janet Kay and Alton Ellis.
 Then with assistance from the Ministry of Labour he founded the Brent Black Music Co-op (BBMC) to mentor young musicians on getting ahead in the music industry, with Geraldine Connor as head of education.
 In the 1980s he had his own music career as an artist, performing and recording under the name Wounded Soldier.

 He subsequently returned to teaching, retiring in 1996, after which he began to divide his time between London and the Caribbean.
 From his base in Bon Accord, Tobago, he wrote about the island for visitors, producing a popular magazine and a website, What's On ... in Tobago, and eventually compiling eight years of this work into a book entitled Tobago Exposed – The Essential Fun Guide.

-Palmer heads the annual Notting Hill Carnival Pioneers (NHCP) Community Festival, established in 2013, now held in Horniman’s Park, Kensal Road.
+Palmer was founding director and creative director of the annual Notting Hill Carnival Pioneers (NHCP) Community Festival, established "to honour the efforts of his predecessors who ensured the survival and flourishing of diverse art forms".
+The festival's first event was held in 2013, and festivals continued to be held through 2023.
+The festival was initially held at Portobello Green before relocating to Emslie Horniman's Pleasance, Kensal Road, after outgrowing the original venue.